pivotal/docs-tap/prerequisites.hbs.md

 Before you begin a Tanzu Application Platform installation:

 1. Review the Tanzu Application Platform planning and architecture documentation.
-For more information, see [Planning and Architecture Reference](reference-architecture.hbs.md).
+For more information, see [Planning and architecture reference](reference-architecture.hbs.md).

 1. (Optional) To gain an understanding of Tanzu Application Platform, experiment with a Tanzu Application Platform sandbox.
 For more information, see [Access an experimental developer sandbox environment](sandbox.hbs.md).